StreamHPC/rocRAND/docs/api-reference/cpp-api.rst

 6. Clean up with ``rocrand_destroy_generator`` and ``hipFree``.

-To generate random numbers on the host CPU, the memory allocation in step one should be made by host memory allocation call, in step two ``rocrand_create_generator_host`` should be called respectfully, in the last step appropriate memory release should be made beside the ``rocrand_destroy_generator``.
+To generate random numbers on the host CPU, the memory allocation in step one should be made using a host memory allocation call.
+In step two ``rocrand_create_generator_host`` should be called respectfully.
+In the last step, the appropriate memory release should be made using the ``rocrand_destroy_generator``.
 All other calls work identically whether you are generating random numbers on the device or on the host CPU.

-In the example below the C host API is used to generate 10 random floats using GPU capabilities.
+In the example below, the C host API is used to generate 10 random floats using GPU capabilities.

 ..  code-block:: c